 - Improve the soil with compost, manure and rotted leaves to increase the plants' nutrient intake.

-- Use mulch liberally to preserve soil moisture, which is one of the easiest ways to improve water efficiency.
+- Use mulch liberally to conserve soil moisture, which is one of the easiest ways to improve water efficiency.
 Wood chips, dead leaves and pine needles are all great natural mulching materials, but you can also use plastic sheeting, landscape fabric, old newspaper or, if you're looking for something decorative, a commercial color-enhanced wood mulch.

 Harvesting rainwater can also effectively reduce water usage.
 One way to do this is to set up rain barrels underneath the eaves of your house and use the water they collect as irrigation water.
 Set the barrel on a table, attach a spigot to the bottom and when it fills, you should have plenty of pressure to water plants with a garden hose.
 You can also direct runoff from the gutters to water-hungry parts of the landscape using a French drain system.